Berkeley-Data/hpt/paper_draft.md

 | [FMoW](https://arxiv.org/abs/1711.07846)   | QuickBird-2; GeoEye-1; WorldView-2; WorldView-3  | 1,047,691 patches; 4, 8 and RGB Bands  | Variable Over 2500x2500  | Multiple, up to 63; Bounding Box Annotations | Includes False Detection; Variable timestamp overlapping  |
 | [RESISC45](https://arxiv.org/ftp/arxiv/papers/1703/1703.00121.pdf)   | NA  | 31,500 Images; 3 Bands(RGB)  | 256x256  | Single, 45 scene classes | Balanced; 700 images in each class  |

+##### SEN12MS
+The SEN12MS dataset contains 180,662 patch triplets of corresponding Sentinel-1 dual-pol SAR data, Sentinel-2 multi-spectral images, and MODIS-derived land cover maps.
+The patches are distributed across the land masses of the Earth and spread over all four meteorological seasons.
+This is reflected by the dataset structure.
+The captured scenes were tiled into patches of 256 X 256 pixels in size and implemented a stride of 128 pixels, resulting in an overlap between adjacent patches of 50% assuming 50% overlap is the ideal trade-off between patch independence and maximization of the number of samples.
+All patches are provided in the form of 16-bit GeoTiffs containing the following specific information:
+* Sentinel-1 SAR: 2 channels corresponding to sigma nought backscatter values in dB scale for VV and VH polarization.
+* Sentinel-2 Multi-Spectral: 13 channels corresponding to the 13 spectral bands (B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12).
+* MODIS Land Cover: 4 channels corresponding to IGBP, LCCS Land Cover, LCCS Land Use, and LCCS Surface Hydrology layers.

 ## Experiments